leszkolukasz/minimalistic_english_vocabulary_app/README.md

 Home screen has the following buttons:
 - "Know" - show the word with increased time delay
 - "Don't know" - show the word on the following day
-- "Forget" - never show this word again
+- "Don't show" - never show this word again
 - "Previous" - move to previous word
 - "Next" - move to next word